pyeve/cerberus/docs/index.rst

 .. note::

-    If all keys should share the same validation rules you probably want to use :ref:`keyschema` instead.
+    If all keys should share the same validation rules you probably want to use :ref:`valueschema` instead.

 schema (list)
 '''''''''''''